 Lab research

-To quickly identify which treatments work best, the team cooperates with teams running clinical trials across the world.
+To quickly identify which treatments work best, the team cooperated with teams running clinical trials across the world.
 This is a win-win, as individual large trials may show if a treatment works (or not), and the detailed, robust analysis by our funded researchers can pinpoint precisely which group of men this treatment is best for.

 Impact Trials